Overview of enterprise value vs equity value

 What is the equity value?

 $800,000.
-(Value of the house, plus value of the properly, plus value of the cash, less the value of the mortgage)
+(Value of the house, plus value of the property, plus value of the cash, less the value of the mortgage)

-The above example and screenshot is taken from CFI’s Free Intro to Corporate Finance Course.
+The above example and screenshot are taken from CFI’s Free Intro to Corporate Finance Course.

 More about enterprise value vs equity value